The impact of ransomware attacks

 - Is the available storage sufficient?

-If an organization decides to pay a ransom in spite of the known risks and recommendations to the contrary, an experienced third party should be engaged to lead the negotiations.
-The organization must also define how they will verify the functionality of the key material received from the threat actor and how the decryption process should take place.
+If an organisation decides to pay a ransom in spite of the known risks and recommendations to the contrary, an experienced third party should be engaged to lead the negotiations.
+The organisation must also define how they will verify the functionality of the key material received from the threat actor and how the decryption process should take place.
 Bear in mind that it can take more than 24 hours to decrypt a single system.

 4.1 Typical ransomware response timeline

 Every incident response differs, even if the various remediation activities are similar.
-The complexity of the response effort and the time required to repair the situation depend on many factors such as organization size, structure, type of malware, scope of the breach, network topology, industry type and cyber-maturity.
+The complexity of the response effort and the time required to repair the situation depend on many factors such as organisation size, structure, type of malware, scope of the breach, network topology, industry type and cyber-maturity.
 In DXC’s experience, it may take 1 to 3 weeks to regain production services after a major, large-scale attack, with a month to a year afterward spent on further recovery and security improvement initiatives.
 During all phases, teams should assume the breach is still active.

-Large organizations faced with significant remediation will have to find creative ways to streamline or speed up various tasks.
-For example, if the organization has 100,000 impacted clients to rebuild and deploy, and it takes a week to repair 3,000 clients, a full rebuild could take 34 weeks – a timeline that would probably be unacceptable to senior management and could threaten business health or even survival.
+Large organisations faced with significant remediation will have to find creative ways to streamline or speed up various tasks.
+For example, if the organisation has 100,000 impacted clients to rebuild and deploy, and it takes a week to repair 3,000 clients, a full rebuild could take 34 weeks – a timeline that would probably be unacceptable to senior management and could threaten business health or even survival.